buendiadas/solidity-cron/README.md

 ## About

-The project adds a library to easily divide the time spectrum in epochs, enabling to schedule state changes on Ethereum.
+Library to easily divide the time spectrum in epochs, enabling to schedule state changes on Ethereum.

 ## Motivation